History of the United States Marine Corps: World War II

-In World War II, the Marines played a central role in the Pacific War, participating in nearly every significant battle.
+In World War II, the Marines played a central role in the Pacific War, participating in nearly every significant island battle.
 The Corps also saw its peak growth as it expanded from two brigades to two corps with six divisions, and five air wings with 132 squadrons.
 In addition, 20 Defense Battalions were also set up, as well as a Parachute Battalion.
 In all, the Corps totaled at a maximum end strength of over 475,000 Marines, the highest in its history.
 The battles of Guadalcanal, Tarawa, Saipan, Guam, Peleliu, Iwo Jima, and Okinawa saw fierce fighting between U.S. Marines and the Imperial Japanese Army.
-The secrecy afforded their communications by the now-famous Navajo code talker program is widely seen as having contributed significantly to their success.
 The first African American recruits were accepted in 1942 to begin the desegregation of the Corps.

 During the battle for Iwo Jima, photographer Joe Rosenthal took the famous photo Raising of the Flag on Iwo Jima of five Marines and one Navy corpsman raising the American flag on Mount Suribachi.
 Secretary of the Navy James Forrestal, who had come ashore earlier that day to observe the progress of the troops, said of the flag raising on Iwo Jima, "...the raising of that flag on Suribachi means a Marine Corps for the next five hundred years."
 The acts of the Marines during the war added to their already significant popular reputation, and the Marine Corps War Memorial adjacent to Arlington National Cemetery was dedicated in 1954.